Skip to Content

 What should I do immediately after a dog bite?

 Seek medical attention right away.
 If possible, gather information about the dog and its owner, take photos of your injuries, and file a report with local authorities or animal control.
-Then, contact a Pittsburgh dog bite lawyer at Friday & Cox LLC to discuss your legal options.
+Then, contact a Pittsburgh dog bite attorney at Friday & Cox LLC to discuss your legal options.

 Can I file a claim if the dog belonged to a friend or family member?